DrGJGuerrero/ds210-syllabus/README.md

 Upon successful completion of this course, you will be (BETTER) able to ...
 - Problem solve and analyze data utilizing effective critical thinking skills
-- Demonstrates an understanding and application of Ignatian ideals
+- Demonstrates an understanding and application of Jesuit ideals and ethics
 - Use of media tools to promoting positive change in the community while exploring growth in service and justice
 - Supports teamwork through respect and inclusivity while enhancing leadership qualities